whitneyburton/portfolios/students/1508/ross-edfort/20151002-ross_edfort-m1.md

   "Ross was a great partner to pair with, and a lot of the success that we had on the project was likely due to our ability to work well together.
 We both have similar work styles and we're on the same page with how much time and effort we intended to put in to headcount.
 There were a lot of long stretches where we sat in front of the computer, stumped on a problem for hours, and relied on each other to keep putting one foot in front of the other.
 After week of countless hours, expletive-filled-rants, and high fives, we learned a ton more about programming and also built rapport with one another that we likely would not have found otherwise.
 Overall: great first experience for a pairing project!"

 ## Community
-* Helped to organize the 1510 Welcome Happy Hour and Information Session
+* Helped organize the 1510 Welcome Happy Hour and Information Session
 * Attended Septemeber Denver.rb Meetup

 ### Giving Feedback